-The MNCC Aviation Dispatch will receive communications for deconflicting airspace as it relates to military training routes via e-mail from Duluth ANG or by reviewing the NOTAMs on the FAA website.
-These communications will be revised every morning by 0830.
+The MNCC Aviation Dispatch will receive communications for deconflicting airspace as it relates to military training routes by reviewing the NOTAMs on the FAA website.
+These communications will be revised every morning by 0900.
 MNCC Aviation Dispatch will enter them on the "Aircraft Status Report"